odpi/OpenDS4All/opends4all-resources/opends4all-instructor-resources/Getting_Started_with_Jupyter_Notebook.md

 However, it does require a Google account, and performance depends somewhat on availability of Google cloud resources.

-### 1.2 Microsoft Azure Notebooks
+### 1.2 Microsoft Azure

+#### Azure Notebooks

 Sign up by clicking on "Try It Now" at: [https://notebooks.azure.com/](https://notebooks.azure.com/).
-You can Sign in using a Microsoft account, and from the "My Projects" page you will be able to launch new environments and notebooks.
+You can Sign in using a Microsoft accouhttps://visualstudio.microsoft.com/services/visual-studio-codespaces/nt, and from the "My Projects" page you will be able to launch new environments and notebooks.

+#### Visual Studio Online Codespaces
+Cloud-hosted dev environments accessible from anywhere, Visual Studio Codespaces has a browser-based VS Codeeditor with support for Git repos, VS Code extensions, and a built-in command line interface so you can edit, run, and debug  your applications from any device.
+"Try It Now" at: [https://visualstudio.microsoft.com/services/visual-studio-codespaces](https://visualstudio.microsoft.com/services/visual-studio-codespaces).

+#### Azure Machine Learning Services
+Azure Machine Learning can be used for any kind of machine learning, from classical ml to deep learning, supervised, and unsupervised learning.
+Whether you prefer to write Python or R code or zero-code/low-code options such as the designer, you can build, train, and track highly accurate machine learning and deep-learning models in an Azure Machine Learning Workspace.
+"Try It Now" at: [https://azure.microsoft.com/en-us/services/machine-learning](https://azure.microsoft.com/en-us/services/machine-learning/).

+#### Azure Lab Services
+Easily set up and provide on-demand access to preconfigured virtual machines (VMs) to support your Data Science scenarios.
+Teach a class, train professionals, run a hackathon or a hands-on lab, and more.
+Simply define your needs and the service will roll the lab out to your audience.
+Users access all their lab VMs from a single place.
+"Try It Now" at: [https://labs.azure.com](https://labs.azure.com/).

 ### 1.3 Amazon SageMaker